WasmEdge/WasmEdge/docs/book/en/src/embed/c/0.10.1/ref.md

      * `NULL` if the external data is not needed.
      */

-    /* If the function instance is not added into an import object context, it should be deleted. */ WasmEdge_FunctionInstanceDelete(HostFunc);
+    /* If the function instance is not added into a module instance context, it should be deleted. */ WasmEdge_FunctionInstanceDelete(HostFunc);
     ```

-2. Import object context
+2. Construct a module instance with host instances

-    The `Import Object` context holds an exporting module name and the instances.
-Developers can add the `Function`, `Memory`, `Table`, and `Global` instances with their exporting names.
+    Besides creating a `Module` instance by registering or instantiating a WASM module, developers can create a `Module` instance with a module name and add the `Function`, `Memory`, `Table`, and `Global` instances into it with their exporting names.

     ```c
     /* Host function body definition. */